schultek/dart_mappable/packages/dart_mappable/README.md

 [Models](https://pub.dev/documentation/dart_mappable/latest/topics/Models-topic.html) and
 [Enums](https://pub.dev/documentation/dart_mappable/latest/topics/Enums-topic.html).*

-For deserialization, `dart_mappable` will use the first available constructor of a class, but you can use a specific constructor using the `@MappableConstructor()` annotation.
+For deserialization, `dart_mappable` will use the first available constructor of a class (or the primary constructor if present), but you can use a specific constructor using the `@MappableConstructor()` annotation.

 ```dart